Powers and Abilities

 Bonuses and Limitations:

-Advantages: Gift of Gab, Insta-Change, Lightning Reflexes, Scholar (French, German)
+Gift of Gab, Insta-Change, Lightning Reflexes, Languages (French, German).

-Drawbacks: Alter Ego (Partially Controllable with Catalyst; See X‘ult’s Tattoo below), SIA (Taking Risks), Secret Identity
+Alter Ego (Partially Controllable with Catalyst; See X’ult’s Tattoo below), SIA (Taking Risks), Secret Identity.

 Alter Ego: Peter McBryde